Montgomery County, Maryland: 2000 census

-An estimated 51.6% of the population is female.

-The number of housing units is estimated to be 390,664.

 Religion

 Of Montgomery County's residents, 14% are Catholic, 5% are Baptist, 3% are Methodist, 1% are Presbyterian, 1% are Episcopalian, 1% are part of the Latter Day Saint movement, 1% are Lutheran, 6% are of another Christian faith, 3% are Jewish, 1% follows Islam, and 1% are of an eastern faith.
 Overall, 41% of the county's residents are affiliated with a religion.

+Montgomery County was named the most religiously diverse county in the United States in 2023 by the Public Religion Research Institute's census.
+Counties were given a diversity index between 0 and 1, with 0 signifying no diversity, and 1 signifying complete diversity.
+Montgomery County earned a .886, higher than the national average of .615.

 Montgomery County has the largest Jewish population in the state of Maryland, accounting for 45% of Maryland Jews.
 According to the Berman Jewish DataBank, Montgomery County has a Jewish population of 105,400 people, around 10% of the county's population.
 The Washington metropolitan area, with 295,500 Jews, has become the third-largest Jewish population in the United States.

+As of 2020, Montgomery County is home to 776 religious congregations.

 Economy

 Montgomery County is an important business and research center.
 It is the epicenter for biotechnology in the Mid-Atlantic region.
 Montgomery County, as third largest biotechnology cluster in the U.S., holds a large cluster and companies of large corporate size within the state.
 Biomedical research is carried out by institutions including Johns Hopkins University's Montgomery County Campus (JHU MCC), and the Howard Hughes Medical Institute (HHMI).
 Federal government agencies in Montgomery County engaged in related work include the Food and Drug Administration (FDA), the National Institutes of Health (NIH), the Uniformed Services University of the Health Sciences (USUHS), and the Walter Reed Army Institute of Research.

 Many large firms are based in the county, including Coventry Health Care, Lockheed Martin, Marriott International, Host Hotels & Resorts, Travel Channel, Ritz-Carlton, Robert Louis Johnson Companies (RLJ Companies), Choice Hotels, MedImmune, TV One, BAE Systems Inc., Hughes Network Systems and GEICO.

 Other U.S. federal government agencies based in the county include the National Oceanic and Atmospheric Administration (NOAA), Nuclear Regulatory Commission (NRC), U.S. Department of Energy (DOE), the National Institute of Standards and Technology (NIST), the Walter Reed National Military Medical Center (WRNMMC), and the U.S. Consumer Product Safety Commission (CPSC).

 Downtown Bethesda and Silver Spring are the largest urban business hubs in the county; combined, they rival many major city cores.